AlexJackson01/AlexJackson01/README.md

 Accessibility in mobile isn't an edge case - it's a responsibility.
 I've spent time making charts navigable by screen readers, fixing focus management and explaining assistive technology to developers who've never tested with it.
 That work matters more to me than shipping fast.

-I also care about the developer experience behind the things I build — not just that they work, but that they're easy to understand and build on.
-Good code isn't just functional — it's clear, well documented and does what you'd expect.
+I also care about the developer experience behind the things I build - not just that they work, but that they're easy to understand and build on.
+Good code isn't just functional - it's clear, well documented and does what you expect.

 ---